DreymaR/BigBagKbdTrixPKL/README.md

-DreymaR's Big Bag Of Keyboard Tricks - EPKL
+﻿DreymaR's Big Bag Of Keyboard Tricks - EPKL
 ===========================================

 ### ***EPiKaL PortableKeyboardLayout** for Windows, with layouts*